 If you apply under the music aptitude criterion to both Prendergast School and Haberdashers’ Hatcham College, your child will sit the music aural assessment once (this year, the joint test will be taken at Haberdashers’ Hatcham College).
 To be considered for a place at Prendergast School, you must apply separately to this school by the closing date for music applications.
 The assessment is the same for both schools.
 The result achieved will be passed on to the other school.

 If your child is successful at the First Stage for both establishments, they will be expected to follow the Second Stage at both establishments.

 It is our intention to advise parents/carers of the outcome of their child’s music assessment before the secondary transfer closing date of 31 October of the year of application.
 This will enable parents/carers to make an informed decision.
-Please read important notice about arrangements which may vary during the pandemic on our main admissions page.

 First Stage: Musical Aural Assessment